lindorffs/MibiibOS/README.md

 A BIOS Capable, kernel, operating system and shell designed as a basis for reserach into operating system and kernel development.
 Does a lot of things wrong.
 Probably all of them.

-Based on Pritam Zopes tutorial: https://www.codeproject.com/Articles/1225196/Create-Your-Own-Kernel-In-C-2
+Credit due to Pritam Zopes for introducing me to the world of Kernels.

-### Initial Boot:
+# Initial Boot:
 Kernel Initiailization

 Initial OS Boot (Username, Password, Hostname) (Note: Nothing needs to be entered.
 Blank values are accepted, and do not break things.)

 Login Screen (If no username or password is set, press enter when prompted for those fields.)

 Shell (See below.)

-### Available Commands:
+# Available Shell Commands:
 To see the availalbe programs, enter "/help" in the shell prompt.

 Available programs can be added by adding or changing the function pointers